You don’t want to miss this How To Make Corn Husk Wreath Tutorial.

 Finally, add additional husks to the wreath by folding each husk in half.
 Add hot glue to the folded edge and push it into the grapevine wreath to secure it.

-Your corn husk wreath is finished when you are satisfied with the coverage.
+Your rustic corn husk wreath is finished when you are satisfied with the coverage.
 You can use an S hook to hang in your desired location.

 Supplies for Corn Husk Wreath